 CT is the initial investigation of choice.
-Post-contrast imaging is helpful in assessing for associated soft tissue complications or vascular complications such as dural venous thrombosis.
+Post-contrast imaging is helpful in assessing for associated soft tissue or intracranial complications.

 - partial-to-complete opacification of the mastoid air cells, which is nonspecific but supportive of incipient mastoiditis in the appropriate clinical setting

-- erosion of mastoid air cell bony septum may be present in coalescent mastoiditis
+- erosion of mastoid air cell bony septae, which establishes the diagnosis of coalescent mastoiditis

 - partial-to-complete opacification of the mastoid air cells +/- middle ear cleft